rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 >Example:
 ><CITE>"Of this edition, 100 copies have been bound in hardcovers, numbered and signed by Dr. Julian Wolff, B.S.I.
 Commissionaire."</CITE>

-<a name="9.3.35.3">9.3.35.3</a>  If the statement of limitation includes the unique number of the item being cataloged, give only the statement of limitation as [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/).
-Record the copy number as a [Note on item](/DCRMR/additional-notes/Note-on-item/), if considered important (see [9.4.34.1](/DCRMR/additional-notes/Note-on-item/#9.4.34.1)).
+<a name="9.3.35.3">9.3.35.3</a>  If the statement of limitation includes the unique number of the item being cataloged, give only the statement of limitation as note on manifestation.
+Record the copy number as a [Note on item](/DCRMR/additional-notes/Note-on-item/) if considered important (see [9.4.34.1](/DCRMR/additional-notes/Note-on-item/#9.4.34.1)).

 # 9.3.36 Note on dates not representing publication, distribution, or manufacture elements

+---

 <a name="9.3.36.1">9.3.36.1</a> If the preferred source of information bears a prominent date that does not clearly represent the [Date of publication](/DCRMR/ppdm/Date-of-publication/), either transcribe it as part of the title or the statement of responsibility elements or give it in a note on manifestation (see [5.23.33.2](/DCRMR/ppdm/Date-of-publication/#5.23.33.2)).